NEVADA NEWS RELEASEBACK

 For more information on National Safe Digging Month, visit www.call811.com/faqs and remember:

 - Always call 811 a few days before digging.

 - Consider moving the location of your project if it is near utility line markings.

-- If another location is not viable, respect the marks and hand dig within 24-inches of natural gas pipelines.
+- Respect the marks and hand dig within 24-inches of natural gas pipelines.

 - If a contractor has been hired, confirm that a call to 811 has been made.
 Do not allow work to begin if the lines aren't marked.

-Southwest Gas provides natural gas service to approximately 1.9 million customers in Arizona, California and Nevada.
+Southwest Gas provides natural gas service to nearly 1.9 million customers in Arizona, California and Nevada.